China's Zhurong Mars rover sends back its striking first images of the red planet

-China's ambitious Tianwen-1 mission to Mars -- a multipart effort involving an orbiter, lander and rover -- reached another historic moment with the release Wednesday of the first images from the Zhurong rover's new home on the red planet.
+China's ambitious Tianwen-1 Mars mission -- a multipart effort involving an orbiter, lander and rover -- notched another historic moment with Wednesday's release of the first images from the Zhurong rover's new home on the red planet.

 Zhurong landed over the weekend, making China only the second country to deliver a rover to the Martian surface.
 The China National Space Administration released a black-and-white shot from the six-wheeled machine's obstacle avoidance camera and a color image from its rear navigation camera.